remla25-team15/operation/provisioning/README.md

 kubectl -n kubernetes-dashboard get ingress
 ```

-### Accessing the Kubernetes Dashboard
+### Kubernetes dashboard documentation
+You do not need to visit any external links — this section simply references the documentation that was used as a source.
+You may skip to the next skip.

-To deploy the Kubernetes Dashboard, follow the official documentation:
+To deploy the Kubernetes Dashboard, the following documentation has been consulted:
 [Deploying the Dashboard UI](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/#deploying-the-dashboard-ui)

+To access the Kubernetes Dashboard, you need a bearer token.
+The recommended way to generate it is by following the approach provided in the Kubernetes Dashboard GitHub documentation.
+[Creating a Sample User](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md)

 #### Generating a Bearer Token

-To access the Dashboard, you need a bearer token.
-You can create a sample user and generate the token by following the steps in the Kubernetes Dashboard GitHub repository:
+To access the Kubernetes Dashboard, you need a bearer token.
+You can generate it by running the following command:
-[Creating a Sample User](https://github.com/kubernetes/dashboard/blob/master/docs/user/access-control/creating-sample-user.md)

 ```kubectl -n kubernetes-dashboard create token admin-user```

 Once the token is created, you can use it to log in to the Dashboard.